Anatomy of a Teardrop Trailer

 The galley is in the back with the stove on the right and the sink on the left.
 It is just slightly different here because the sink is not visible until you want it to be.
 Under the sink is the storage for the pots and pans and the gray water tank.
 Under the stove, there is room for an ice chest.

-The drawer that the sink is in also has a small utility drawer where we store knives and other long handled cooking utensils and duct tape that we never leave home without.
+The drawer that the sink is in also has a small utility drawer where we store knives and other long-handled cooking utensils and duct tape, which we never leave home without.

 Sink in the Drawer

 The sink is in the drawer which keeps it out of the way when not in use.
 This is also the location of the utility drawer.